Is Your Fiddle Leaf Fig Drying Out?

 Monitor Your Fiddle’s Soil

-The best way to prevent under-watering (and over-watering) is to closely monitor your fiddle leaf fig’s soil.
+The best way to prevent your fiddle leaf fig is drying out and under-watering (and over-watering) is to closely monitor your fiddle leaf fig’s soil.

 Use your finger, a wooden stick, or a moisture meter like this one to check your plant’s soil a few times per week, and more if you’ve just brought it home and are still getting to know it or if the seasons are transitioning.